West Ham manager David Moyes must now prove he is a man for the big occasion in Europa Conference League

 The bread and butter of an underwhelming league season must be negotiated with West Ham not entirely safe - four points clear of the relegation zone - but few would begrudge Moyes a few more big European nights ahead.

 Fiorentina are on the other side of the draw and made heavy work of overcoming Lech Poznan.
-The Serie A club once knocked out Moyes' Everton on penalties in a Europa League last 16 tie in 2008.
+The Serie A club once knocked out Moyes' Everton on penalties in a UEFA Cup last 16 tie in 2008, coincidentally after AZ Alkmaar had been overcome earlier in that particular campaign.

 "I think this year, this competition has kept our positivity and kept everyone going during a difficult season.
 When we've needed to, we've pulled out results and we pulled out another one tonight.